ericpgreen/MCH/syllabus s14/README.md

 Final Grade
 -----------

-Your final grade will be a weighted average of your participation (50%) and exam scores (50%).
+Your final grade will be a weighted average of your participation (50%) and writing assignments (50%).
 If you are in between grades, and if the difference is less than or equal to 0.5, your score will round up (e.g., 97.5 rounds up to 98).
+See this [grading template](https://docs.google.com/spreadsheet/ccc?key=0Ahn_jkXZ1lxudHdjTndGaHJPenpnMTZIQVlVTk5FUkE&usp=sharing) for more details.
+Penalties for late submissions will be described with each assignment.

 CLASS FORMAT
 ============